P&L pivot chart

 The style template is created as a comma separated text file (CSV) using UTF-8 encoding.

 The style template rows need to align to the data in your first dimension.
 You need to refer to a dimension value in the template.
 The dimension value should be first in every row.
-You do not need to specify all ros/dimension values in the template.
+You do not need to specify all rows/dimension values in the template.
+The style template can contain maximum 5000 rows.

 Each row in the template should be in the following format.
 It is not required to use a header row.